neubig/minbert-assignment/structure.md

 ## tokenier.py
 This is where `BertTokenizer` is defined.
 You won't need to modify this file in this assignment.

-## optimizer.py
-This is where `AdamW` is defined.
-You won't need to modify this file in this assignment.

 ## config.py
 This is where the configuration class is defined.
 You won't need to modify this file in this assignment.